mattsteele/mattsteele-archive/README.md

 ### Todos:

 - [] Use Inter font?
 - [] Do I want a blog?
-If so, add images in post directories
+If so, add images in post directories.